jordan89m/mirror/README.md

 Simply run get.sh and aria2 will handle bulk downloads efficiently.

-Tested on a 1000Mbps connection (roughly 140MB/s download capacity) and downloaded all required filed in about 5-6 minutes.
+Tested on a 1000Mbps connection (roughly 140MB/s download capacity) and downloaded all required files in about 5-6 minutes.

 Original description below.